-The solution becomes forthright as a precedence has already been established.
+The solution becomes forthright as precedence has already been established.
 Observe that the "problem passage" is in the Book of Chronicles.
 As stated heretofore, Chronicles was written around five centuries after Kings.
 Furthermore, as we have seen in the case concerning Baasha, Chronicles recorded an incident and referenced it to the beginning of Asa's dynasty rather than to his actual years of reign.
-Ahaziah's mother is Athaliah, daughter of Ahab and granddaughter to Omri; hence he is in the direct lineage of both the dynasties of Israel and Judah and moreover is said to be of "the house of Ahab" (2 Chron.
+Ahaziah's mother is Athaliah, daughter of Ahab and granddaughter to Omri; hence, he is in the direct lineage of both the dynasties of Israel and Judah and moreover is said to be of "the house of Ahab" (2 Chron.
 22:3-4).

 Now the benefit of a visual display in aiding the seeker to solve the puzzle may be appreciated.
-As one refers to Chart 5 in an attempt to discover the intended context of the Chronicler and remembering that he has used regnal statements with reference to the beginning of Asa's dynasty just prior to this thus establishing a nearby precedent, the solution immediately stands forth.
-Note that the verse in question calls attention to Omri and it may readily be seen that it is exactly the $42^{\rm nd}$ year (Judaic reckoning) of the dynasty in Israel which he founded in 929 BC when he slew Zimri.
+To discover the intended context of the Chronicler, we now refer to our Chart 5.
+He has used regnal statements with reference to the beginning of Asa's dynasty just prior to this, thus establishing a nearby precedent.
+The solution now immediately stands forth.
+Note that the verse in question calls attention to Omri, and it may readily be seen that it is exactly the 42nd year (by Judaic reckoning) of the dynasty in Israel which he founded in 929 BC when he brought about Zimri's death (1 Ki.
+16:15-20).

-Thus the sense of Ahaziah's being "a son of 42 years" in his reigning is seen to refer to his being a son of the dynasty of Omri which was in its 42^{nd} year.
+Thus, the sense of Ahaziah's being "a son of 42 years" in his reigning is seen to refer to his being a son of the dynasty of Omri which was in its 42^{nd} year.
 Putting the two Scriptures together reveals that Ahaziah was 22 years old when he began to reign during the 42^{nd} year of the dynasty of Omri, of which he is also an integral part.
-As the Hebrew is the same in both passages (75 = malak), one may ask how do we know whether to render this as "reign" or "dynasty" - again, the answer is context and that context is established on Chart 5.
+As the Hebrew is the same in both passages ($\tau c = malak$), one may ask how do we know whether to understand it as "reign" or "dynasty" - again, the answer is context and that context is established on Chart 5.

 The point that is being stressed by the Holy Spirit who inspired the Chronicler to so write is that Ahaziah is as much the "son of Omri" as he is "the son of David."
 Since the Messiah was foretold as being "the son of David" (Mat.
-22:42), and not the "son of Omri," Ahaziah's name is deliberately omitted in the official genealogy of Christ Jesus in Mat.
-1:8.
-That is, Ahaziah, his son Joash, and Joash's son Amaziah have been judicially removed by the Holy Spirit in Matthew due to their relationship to Ahab and Jezebel's wicked daughter, Athaliah.
+22:42) and not the "son of Omri," Ahaziah's name is deliberately omitted in Joseph's official genealogy of Christ Jesus in Matthew 1:8.
+That is: Ahaziah, his son Joash, as well as Joash's son Amaziah have been judicially removed by the Holy Spirit in Matthew due to their relationship to Ahab and Jezebel's wicked daughter, Athaliah.

-Her idolatrous influence infected, as it were, the Judaic lineage and these three kings of Judah were all charged with idolatry:
+Her idolatrous influence infected, as it were, the Judaic lineage and these three kings of Judah were all charged with idolatry.